covid-ma-team/chantier-2/Readme.md

 Pour la granularité, dans le cas de catégorisation des actions à mener pour chaque région, une granularité par commune autour d’un hôpital pourrait peut être pertinente.

+## Contributions :

+Please check the `TODOs` file and see if you can work on any task there.

+If you will, please do it in a separate branch for that specific task, and then make a pull request !